MobileEmergencyCommunicationsProject/manetsuite/README.md

 mecp
 ====

 The Mobile Emergency Communications Project is about group communication using mobile phones.
-It is a suite of free, open source applicatinons.
+It is a suite of free, open source applications.